chrisMper/BIS/README.md

 ## Repository Structure

-This repository contains the Jupyter Notebook (`your_notebook_name.ipynb`) with the complete analysis.
+This repository contains the Jupyter Notebook with the complete analysis.